jakefrancis/resume-website/README.md

 # My Personal Portfolio Website

-This site is built with HTML CSS and Vanilla, Javascript.
+This site is built with HTML CSS and Javascript.

 I originally was going to build it with the React frame work, but thought it was overkill for a small static website.